rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_permissions.md

 `CLOUD_NATIVE_DYNAMODB_PROTECTION`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.
+  * `RECOVERY` - Represents the set of elevated permissions required to perform recovery operations.

 `CLOUD_NATIVE_S3_PROTECTION`
   * `BASIC` - Represents the basic set of permissions required to onboard the